-Booking flights and hotels
+Booking flights and hotels in Istanbul

 For the flights, we booked with Turkish Airlines (no real preference here tbh) and the 4-hour flight was pretty good – the TV’s were in working order, comfy seats and food was OK too.
 Plus there was a very nice dedicated area in the back of the plane for praying.

-Sightseeing and Shopping
+Sightseeing and Shopping in Istanbul

 Happy reading x